“When I’m performing, it’s the most true to who I am.”

 Cousineau has been awarded a Leeway Window of Opportunity Award, two fellowships from the Pennsylvania Council on the Arts, and an Independence Foundation Fellowship.
 She has completed residencies at Schloss Broellin International Center for Performance Research, Germany, and Fabrik, Potsdam, Germany.
 She has performed locally in the FringeArts Festival and DanceBoom!; nationally at the Provincetown Dance Festival, MA; and internationally in Berlin and Dresden, Germany.

-Justin Witte is a visual artist and a 2004 Pew Fellow.
+Dave Burrell is a pianist and a 1996 Pew Fellow.